NEW FACES 2012

 Why Illinois?
 “Vince Lombardi said ‘Individual commitment to a group effort – that is what makes a team work, a company work, a society work, a civilization work,’ ” Burns said.
 “It is also what makes a university work.
 This attitude pervades our campus.
 Illinois students, faculty and staff members are all committed to doing their individual best while working hard to elevate everyone in the university community.
 This is why I chose Illinois.
 Together we will do greater things than any of us could do on our own.”

-an associate professor of medical microbiology in the College of Veterinary Medicine
+a clinical assistant professor of veterinary clinical medicine in the College of Veterinary Medicine

 Education: M.S. (veterinary medical sciences), Virginia-Maryland Regional College of Veterinary Medicine; D.V.M. (veterinary medicine), University of the West Indies, St. Augustine, Trinidad West Indies

 Teaching: Harper, a small-animal surgeon, is board-certified by the American College of Veterinary Surgeons.
 Her teaching responsibilities include didactic, laboratory and clinical teaching of pre-clinical and clinical DVM students, interns and surgery residents.